 We have enhanced the clinical experiences we provide our students and the integrated care provided to patients through our partnerships in health care and higher education.

-Beginning in 2000, NWHSU established affiliations with a variety of hospitals, social service agencies, specialty care providers and academic institutions.
+Beginning in 2000, NWHSU established affiliations with a variety of hospitals, social service agencies, specialty care providers, and academic institutions.

 Penny George Institute for Health and Healing

 The Penny George Institute for Health and Healing at Abbott Northwestern Hospital provides complementary therapies and integrative medicine.
-In addition to testing new models of care, the institute has been providing hospital-based clinical experiences for students in NWHSU’s College of Acupuncture and Oriental Medicine and School of Massage Therapy since 2005.
+In addition to testing new models of care, the institute has been providing hospital-based clinical experiences for students in NWHSU’s College of Acupuncture and Chinese Medicine and School of Massage Therapy since 2005.

 Regions Hospital is a Level 1 trauma center and 454-bed nonprofit hospital in St. Paul where NWHSU students provide massage therapy to inpatients and to outpatients receiving infusion therapy.